rachxu/picklerick/README.md

 # picklerick

-Visit the webapp at: https://qiushuang-xu.shinyapps.io/picklerick/
+This app scraps and returns information about the animated show "Rick and Morty".

-What you can do with this web app:
+What you can do with it:

 • Find a specific character by their name